Top 10 Most Feared Defenders In Football History

 9: Paul Scholes

 Scholes is among the legendary players in the history of Manchester United and spent his entire career in the club.
 The amount of passion he had for the game made him the fan favourite during his prime.
 There were moments when people saw the aggressive side of Scholes.
-He did not used to tackle a lot but when he did, it was always a hard one.
-People all around the world remember him for such moments.
+He did not used to tackle a lot but when he did it was always a hard one.

 It is also one of the reasons why he is among the elite team of Manchester United which won some of the biggest titles in a very short time.